 “The circumstances surrounding the novel coronavirus have led to unprecedented actions among individuals and organizations, including institutions of higher ed,” Hanlon and Sheehy wrote.
 “As difficult as these decisions may be, we must do our best to support them, knowing that they are being made with the health and welfare of our campus community at heart.”

 The email encouraged the affected students to find other fulfilling activities for the upcoming term.

 “We know that as student-athletes, you will not let this disappointment slow you down in achieving your personal goals, and that you will continue to support your teammates and each other in finding activities that will bring you equal joy and growth and will provide you with ample opportunities for leadership in these trying times,” Hanlon and Sheehy wrote.

-In a separate email to club sport leaders, associate athletic director for club sports and intramurals Heather Somers announced that all practices and competitions for club sports teams will also be cancelled.
-All currently scheduled club sports competitions must be cancelled and travel during spring break for all teams will not occur.
+In a separate email to club sport leaders, associate athletic director for club sports and intramurals Heather Somers announced that all practices and competitions for club sports teams will also be canceled.
+All currently scheduled club sports competitions must be canceled and travel during spring break for all teams will not occur.